 To receive a score on the Performance Index measure, a school or district must have at least ten (10) accountable students taking one or more assessments.
-In cases where a school or district has fewer than ten unique students across all tested grades who have taken assessments, the data will be masked, and no PI Score will be calculated.
+In cases where a school or district has fewer than ten unique students across all tested grades who have taken assessments, the data will be masked and no PI Score will be calculated.

-- N-Size: 10 accountable students taking one or more assessments

-- Subjects: All subjects

-- Grades: 3-8, high school

-- Tests: 3-8 English language arts, math, and science, Algebra I, Geometry, Integrated Math I, Integrated Math II, ELA II, American History, American Government, Biology

-- Alternate Assessments Included: Yes

-- Substitute Assessments Included: Yes

-- Full Academic Year: Yes

-- Retakes: No

-- Multiple tests in the same subject and same school year: Each subject's test counts only one time in each school year and the highest score from all attempts is the one that is used for report card purposes.
+- N-Size: 10 accountable students taking one or more assessments - Subjects: All subjects - Grades: 3-8, high school - Tests: 3-8 English language arts, math, and science, Algebra I, Geometry, Integrated Math I, Integrated Math II, ELA II, American History, American Government, Biology - Alternate Assessments Included: Yes - Substitute Assessments Included: Yes - Full Academic Year: Yes - Retakes taken in the same school year: Each subject's test counts only one time in each school year and the highest score from all attempts is the one that is used for report card purposes. - Retakes taken in different school years: End of course assessment retakes are not included if the previous test was already included for accountability purposes.
+Retakes do not apply to the 3-8 assessments.
+Students who retake a 3-8 assessment across years are included each time so long as all other accountability rules are met.